aphanotus/borealis/README.md

 ### Bombus.forewings

 Preliminary shape data from bumblebee forewings.
 These data were imported from a `tps` file using `read.tps` .
-The `tps` file was created from raw data using `create.tps`.
+(The file was created from raw data using `create.tps`.)
 These data are very preliminary.
 They have not been curated and have not undergone Procrustes alignment.
 The main purpose of these data are for trouble shooting morphometric workflows.